Integration Guide#

 Note on environment variables#

-Set IQM_CLIENT_REQUESTS_TIMEOUT environment variable to override the network requests default
+Set IQM_CLIENT_REQUESTS_TIMEOUT environment variable to override the network request

-timeout value.
-The default value is 60 seconds and might not be sufficient when fetching run results
+seconds and might not be sufficient e.g. when fetching the results of a larger circuit job through

 On Linux: